 Corporate financial managers spend most of each workday making decisions about cash and liquidity positions, credit extension and collections, payables, bank relations, short-term investing and borrowing, whether and how to manage interest rate and foreign exchange risks, and the development of near-term financial plans.
 This course addresses each of those issues with analytical routines, valuation analysis, and description and evaluation of current business practices.
-It prepares the student for a successful career in financial analysis, credit and lending, cash management, credit management, or treasury management.
-Extensive financial spreadsheet modeling provides hand-on, usable skills.
-The class will also provide partial preparation for students wishing to take the Certified Cash Manager exam.
-This is open to students achieving a grade of B or above in the class.

-FIN 5441 Investments
+FIN 5441 - Investments